 Left: view of fall foliage by the Japanese Peace Bell at the UN headquartere, NY.
 UN Photo/Manuel Elias - Right: The Hiroshima explosion recorded at 8.15 a.m.
 6 August 1945 on the remains of a wrist watch.
 UN Photo/Yuichiro Sasaki

-Permanent missions and liaison offices in New York are required to submit their registration requests using the online eRegistration system, which is available through the e-deleGATE portal (https://delegate.un.int).
-Information on the system may be found in the guidelines on eRegistration and the frequently asked questions posted on the Protocol and Liaison Service website (http://protocol.un.org).
+Permanent missions and liaison offices in New York are required to submit their registration requests using the online eRegistration system (for in-person participants only), which is available through the e-deleGATE portal (https://edelegate.un.int).
+Information on the system may be found in the guidelines on eRegistration and the frequently asked questions posted on the Protocol and Liaison Service website (www.un.org/dgacm/en/content/protocol/meetings).
 It should be noted that all registration requests must be submitted through the eRegistration system.
-The deadline for the submission of online registration requests is Friday, 10 April 2020.
+The deadline for the submission of online registration requests is Monday, 18 July 2022.

 Registration must be in accordance with the names provided in the information on the composition of the delegation provided through the e-deleGATE portal.

 Requests for accreditation submission deadline: 17 June 2022 Submission deadline for additional representatives: 18 July 2022